MarwaJ1/games/README.md

 ## Rock, Paper, Scissors

 You can find the classical Rock, paper, scissors game in the file "rps_game.py".
 Thsi game isnt yet finished.

+## Calculator

+You can find this simple calculator in the file "calc.py".
+You can use addition, subtraction, multiplication, disvison, squaring, to the power of.

+#### Addition
+Write a or A to be able to add x + y

+#### Subtraction
+Write s or S to be able to sub x - y

+#### Multiplication
+Write m or M to be able to multiply x * y

+#### Divison
+Write d or D to be able to divide x/y

+#### To the power of

+Wite p or P to be able to square x, one input

+#### Square root

+Write sq to squre x, one input